-- (1) Assign one senior representative to serve as EOC Logistics Chief for each watch rotation in the EOC. - (2) Be prepared to assign one senior representative and appropriate SME to serve in the EOC PC. - (3) Staff, equip, and activate a DOC to support your watch officer on the EOC floor with a robust reach back resource to provide expertise, problem solving, and resourcing capability, including contracting. - (4) Maintain a staff/agency-specific log of events and actions. - (5) Provide staff/agency-specific support, as required.
+(1) Assign one senior representative to serve as G-4 Watch Officer for each watch rotation in the EOC.

+(2) Be prepared to assign one senior representative and appropriate SME to serve in the EOC PC.

+(3) Staff, equip, and activate a DOC to support your watch officer on the EOC floor with a robust reach back resource to provide expertise, problem solving, and resourcing capability including contracting.